Kiribati: Culture

-Songs (te anene) and above all, dances (te mwaie), are held in high regard.
+Songs (te anene) and dances (te mwaie) are held in high regard.

 Music

 Kiribati folk music is generally based on chanting or other forms of vocalising, accompanied by body percussion.
 Public performances in modern Kiribati are generally performed by a seated chorus, accompanied by a guitar.
 However, during formal performances of the standing dance (Te Kaimatoa) or the hip dance (Te Buki), a wooden box is used as a percussion instrument.
 This box is constructed to give a hollow and reverberating tone when struck simultaneously by a chorus of men sitting around it.
 Traditional songs are often love-themed, but there are also competitive, religious, children's, patriotic, war and wedding songs.
 There are also stick dances which accompany legends and semi-historical stories.
-These stick dances or "tirere" (pronounced seerere) are performed only during major festivals.
+These stick dances or tirere (pronounced "seerere") are performed only during major festivals.

 Dance

-The uniqueness of Kiribati when compared with other forms of Pacific island dance is its emphasis on the outstretched arms of the dancer and the sudden birdlike movement of the head.
-The Frigate bird (Fregata minor) on the Kiribati flag refers to this bird-like style of Kiribati dancing.
+Kiribati dance is distinguished among other Pacific island dances by its emphasis on the outstretched arms of the dancer and sudden birdlike movements of the head.
+The frigate bird (Fregata minor) on the Kiribati flag is emblematic of this bird-like style of Kiribati dancing.
 Most dances are in the standing or sitting position with movement limited and staggered.
 Smiling whilst dancing is generally considered vulgar within the context of Kiribati dancing.
 This is due to its origin of not being solely as a form of entertainment but as a form of storytelling and a display of the skill, beauty and endurance of the dancer.

 Cuisine

 Traditionally, the staple diet of the I-Kiribati was the abundance of seafood and coconuts.
-Starch based carbohydrate sources were not plentiful due to the hostile climate of the atolls with only the northernmost atolls being viable for constant agriculture.
+Starch-based carbohydrate sources were not plentiful due to the hostile climate of the atolls with only the northernmost atolls being viable for constant agriculture.
 The national crop bwabwai was only eaten during special celebrations along with pork.

-To complement the rather low consumption of carbohydrates in their diets, the I-Kiribati processed the sap and fruit of the abundant Pandanus and Coconut trees into different beverages and foods such as te karewe (fresh daily sap of the coconut tree) or te tuae (dried pandanus cake) and te kabubu (dried pandanus flour) from pandanus fruit pulp and te kamaimai (coconut sap syrup) from coconut sap.
+To complement the rather low consumption of carbohydrates in their diets, the I-Kiribati processed the sap and fruit of the abundant pandanus and coconut trees into different beverages and foods such as te karewe (fresh daily sap of the coconut tree) or te tuae (dried pandanus cake) and te kabubu (dried pandanus flour) from pandanus fruit pulp and te kamaimai (coconut sap syrup) from coconut sap.

-After World War II, rice became a daily staple in most households which is still the case today.
-Majority of seafood, fish in particular is eaten sashimi style with either coconut sap, soy sauce or vinegar based dressings in use often combined with chillies and onions.
+After World War II, rice became a daily staple in most households; this is still the case today.
+The majority of seafood—in particular, fish—is eaten sashimi-style with either coconut sap, soy sauce or vinegar-based dressings, often combined with chillies and onions.

-Coconut crabs and mud crabs are traditionally given to breastfeeding mothers, with the belief that the meat stimulates the production of good quality breastmilk.
+Coconut crabs and mud crabs are traditionally given to breastfeeding mothers, with the belief that the meat stimulates the production of high-quality breast milk.